Analysing postcodes and zip codes

-There are some considerations to take into account when analysing postcodes or zip codes in Snap Desktop.
+When analysing postcodes or zip codes in Snap XMP Desktop consider:

-- Snap Desktop treats the data as case sensitive, which lets you enter the postcode or zip code question in a variety of ways.
+- The data is treated as case sensitive, which lets you enter the postcode or zip code question in a variety of ways.
 As a result, you need to account for every possible variation in order to capture all the data.

 - If the postcodes or zip codes include letter combinations that are also in another postcode or zip code, for example, S7 and BS7, put the more complex codes before the simpler ones, that is, insert BS7 before S7.

 - If the postcodes or zip codes include number combinations that are in another postcode or zip code, for example, SW1 and SW11, put a space after the shorter code.